yaraikun/SokoBot/README.md

 ### **Writability**

-> 📌 **Definition:** How easily a language can be used to create programs for a chosen problem domain.
+> 📌 **Definition:** Measures how easily a programming language allows programmers to express their solutions.

 *   **Simplicity and Orthogonality:** A good balance is key.
 Too much simplicity can make complex tasks difficult, while too much orthogonality can lead to overly complex code.
 *   **Support for Abstraction:** The ability to define and use complex structures or operations while hiding the implementation details.